Ocean County Government logo

 (732) 929-4769

-Historic Cedar Bridge Tavern, located on 5 acres and surrounded by Bass River State Forest, dates back to 1816.
-However, the history of the site reaches much further.
-It is rumoured that the last skirmish of the American Revolution occured here on December 27, 1782.
-With rehabilitation work completed on the historic Cedar Bridge Tavern in the Pinelands of Barnegat Township, Ocean County now welcomes visitors to a site that plays a part in its history.
+Cedar Bridge Tavern dates back to c.
+1816, however, the history of the site reaches much further.
+It is rumored that the last skirmish of the American Revolution occurred here on December 27, 1782.

 This historic tavern sits at an important 18th century crossroads of the east-west Old Springfield Road from Springfield in Burlington County to Manahawkin in then Monmouth County.
 It is on the original stagecoach route from the west to the shore.
 The road to Egg Harbor (later Little Egg Harbor – Tuckerton) is only a few hundred yards west of the tavern.
 By 1743, a sawmill, a tavern and a small village had developed around the bridge over a branch of the Wading River at Cedar Bridge.